Edmund Sylvester

-Edmund Sylvester (March 2, 1821 – September 20, 1887) was an Oregon Territory and then Washington Territory pioneer.
+Edmund Sylvester (March 2, 1821 – September 20, 1887) was an Oregon Territory and then Washington Territory emigrant settler.
 He was the founder of Olympia, Washington, in Thurston County, Washington.

 Early life

 Edmund (or Edmond) Sylvester was born in Deer Isle, Maine on March 2, 1821.
 His family was Presbyterian and were a long line of fisherman.
 Edmund loved the sea, but did not love working on it, and therefore pursued farming instead.

 Oregon Territory

 He traveled to Oregon Territory via Cape Horn in 1843.
 He came to the area with a group of men, Charles Eaton, A. M. Poe, Daniel T. Kinsey, A. B. Rabbeson and his partner, Levi Lathrop Smith.
 All six men traveled north of the Columbia River and each took land claims in October 1846.

 Sylvester took up his 320 acres claim on the edge of Chambers Prairie (which is often called the Dunham Donation Claim) and Smith took up his between Sylvester's claim and Budd Inlet, where the main part of Olympia now resides.
 The natives called Smith's land Cheetwoot, which means “place of the bear”.

 Smith and Sylvester were land claim partners under the partnership clause of the land law of Oregon.
 They originally named their combined area Smithter or Smithster; it later became Smithfield and eventually became known as Olympia.